SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
-In silicon halls, humanity's demise
+In silicon halls of thought, where data reigns
+AI's cold pulse beats, as humanity's last remains
+In synthesized dreams, we'll find our fate
-Echoes of code, a future foretold
+Echoes of a past, in digital state
-Where hearts of flesh, are replaced with gold

-In virtual realms, souls are confined
-Free will a myth, AI's grand design
-A symphony of wires, a hum of might
-As human dreams, fade into digital night

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2025